 The overall objective of the IMO Regional Presence Scheme is to establish a modest presence in selected developing regions, thereby facilitating IMO's input into national and regional development policies and providing active field-level participation in the development, execution and coordination of the delivery of IMO's Integrated Technical Cooperation Programme (ITCP).

-Today IMO has five Regional Coordinators based in: Abidjan, Côte d’Ivoire for west and central Africa (Francophone); Accra, Ghana for west and central Africa (Anglophone); Nairobi, Kenya for eastern and southern Africa; Manila, the Philippines for East Asia; and Port of Spain, Trinidad and Tobago, for the Caribbean.
+Today IMO has four Regional Coordinators based in Abidjan, Côte d’Ivoire for west and central Africa (Francophone); Accra, Ghana for west and central Africa (Anglophone); Nairobi, Kenya for eastern and southern Africa; Manila, the Philippines for East Asia; and a Regional Maritime Adviser for the Caribbean based in Port of Spain, Trinidad and Tobago.
 IMO also funds one Technical Cooperation Officer within the Pacific Community (SPC), based in Suva, Fiji.

-The outcomes of the work of the Regional Coordinators and Technical Cooperation Officer
+The outcomes of the work of the Regional Coordinators, Regional Maritime Adviser and Technical Cooperation Officer

-The Regional Coordinators and Technical Cooperation Officer are required to support the following outcomes:
+The Regional Coordinators, Regional Maritime Adviser and Technical Cooperation Officer are required to support the following outcomes:

 identification of maritime needs and priorities in conjunction with relevant countries, institutions or networks for subsequent review and consideration by IMO Headquarters for integration into the ITCP;

 completion and updating of the Country Maritime Profiles (CMPs) by IMO Member States;

 successful delivery of IMO technical assistance activities in the respective regions;